gerardd33/Tidy/docs/Guide.md

 - Private setters for all private variables.

 - A ``toString`` method that can be used for printing the object.

+- A comparator for the equality operator that compares recursively the values of attributes (and returns false for all objects of a different type).

 ## Functions